Definitions of terms in investor content from Sappi, the world’s largest manufacturer of dissolving pulp and a leader in paper and adjacent markets.

 JSE Limited - The main securities exchange in South Africa.

-kraft paper - Packaging paper (bleached or unbleached) made from kraft pulp.
+kraft paper - Packaging or other paper (bleached or unbleached) made from kraft pulp.

 kraft pulp - Chemical wood pulp produced by digesting wood by means of the sulphate pulping process.

 Kyoto Protocol - A document signed by over 160 countries at Kyoto, Japan in December 1997 which commits signatories to reduce their emission of greenhouse gases (GHG) relative to levels emitted in 1990.